caixu0518/PanK-Pipeline/README.md

 ## PanK-Pipeline
 Here, We applied the _Brassica rapa_ pangenome, comprising 30 assemblies, together with resequencing data from 1,543 accessions, to demonstrate the [PanK-Pipeline](https://github.com/caixu0518/PanK-Pipeline) pipeline.
-This pipeline is broadly applicable to pangenome assemblies and population resequencing data from any species
+This pipeline is broadly applicable to pangenome assemblies and population resequencing data from any species.

 ### Step1.
 Pipeline for constructing polymorphic _k_-mers using 30 _B. rapa_ genome assemblies.
 ```